vozret/MARVEL-API/README.md

 Line 97:6: React Hook useEffect has a missing dependency: 'bookmarkedCharacters'.
 Either include it or remove the dependency array

 =======
-  Line 97:6:  React Hook useEffect has a missing dependency: 'bookmarkedCharacters'.
-Either include it or remove the dependency array

->>>>>>> ca1817e43f2dada89c58faf63b5611f808b1e2c4
-If 'bookmarkedCharacters' is set inside dependencies of useEffect hook, te app will be stuck inside infinite loop.
+I didn't include bookmarkedCharacters in the dependencies list because the app would be stuck inside infinite loop.

 ## FILES